Spokey-boards/.github/profile/README.md

 ## spokey boards

-The keyboards designed by @spoo-bar
+The keyboards designed/used by @spoo-bar

 <!--